seattle-beach/weatherbus-web/README.txt

 You should see "ok" with no other output.

 2. Run the Jasmine tests
+  1. Run bundle install.
+  2. Run rake jasmine and go to the URL mentioned in the output.
-  1. Open file://<repo root>/target/tests/SpecRunner.html in a browser.
+  3. Alternately, run rake jasmine:ci to run the tests in a headless browser.
-  2. Everything should be green.
+  4. Everything should be green.

 3. Launch the app
   1. Open file://<repo root>/target/app/index.html in a browser.